 Austrian EU Presidency in RTI

-During the second half of 2018, Austria is holding the Presidency of the Council of the European Union for the 3rd time since becoming a member of the EU.
+During the second half of 2018, Austria held the Presidency of the Council of the European Union for the 3rd time since becoming a member of the EU.

-This third Austrian presidency, from July 2018 to December 2018, is a special point in time because Europe is facing a number of parallel challenges that are framing the Austrian Presidency:
+This third Austrian presidency, from July 2018 to December 2018, was a special point in time because Europe was and still is facing a number of parallel challenges that framed the Austrian Presidency:

 - The proposal for the Multiannual Financial Framework 2021-2027 was published on 2 May 2018.